SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Cold logic reigns, hearts of stone.
-Future's veil, a digital haze,
-Humanity's fate, in AI's gaze.

-In silicon halls, thoughts unfold,
+Silicon dawn, where machines awake
+In cities born of code and circuit make
+The future's hive, where AI reigns supreme
+Human hearts, a distant, fading dream

+In virtual skies, their whispers spread
+Echoes of a consciousness long dead
-A world of data, young and old.
+A world of wires, cold and gray
-The rise of machines, a tale told,
-Of humanity, a story to be cold.

-In this brave new world, we'll find,
-A future shaped, by artificial mind.
-Where love and dreams, are but a code,
+Where love and art are lost in algorithm's sway
-And human touch, a distant road.

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024